zjzSkyline/learngit/readme.txt

-git is a distributed version control system. git is free software distributed under the GPL. zjz learn git. create a new branch,dev
+git is a distributed version control system. git is a free software distributed under the GPL. zjz learn git. create a new branch,dev